-On April 7, 2006, the Board of Directors adopted, subject to stockholder approval at the Annual Meeting, the 2006 Stock Incentive Plan (the "2006 Plan").
-As noted above under "Equity Compensation Plan Information," an aggregate of 152,580 shares of Common Stock remain available for future grant under the Company's existing equity compensation plans.
+On April 7, 2006, the Board of Directors adopted, subject to stockholder approval at the Annual Meeting, the 2006 Stock Option and Incentive Plan (the "2006 Plan").
+As of April 7, 2006, an aggregate of 132,329 shares of Common Stock remained available for future grant under the Company's existing equity compensation plans.
 The 2006 Plan is similar to the existing 1997 Option Plan but will also permit the grant of stock appreciation rights ("SARs").
 The 2006 Plan will permit the issuance of stock options and SARs to purchase up to 3,000,000 shares of Common Stock.
 While the Compensation Committee principally employs equity-based incentive grants through the Executive Retention Plan (as discussed in greater detail in the Compensation Committee report), the Board of Directors believes that the 2006 Plan will provide additional flexibility to implement the Company's compensation objective of retaining and motivating key personnel, upon whose judgment, initiative and efforts the Company depends for sustained growth and profitability.
+Consistent with this objective, awards granted under the 2006 Plan will generally be subject to vesting (or other restriction) and forfeiture provisions.